1-Wire

 Device Tree

-After rebuilding your dts/dtb and rebooting, check whether it's enabled
+Reboot and check whether it's enabled:

-cat /sys/kernel/debug/pinctrl/1c20800.pinctrl/pinmux-pins |grep PD2
+cat /sys/kernel/debug/pinctrl/1c20800.pinctrl/pinmux-pins |grep PE12

-The pin is properly configured if you have an output like
+The pin is properly configured if you have an output like:

 Linux kernel 3.4